- Religion and Philosophy»

 What is called Christianity today continues to embrace the fertility symbols of Easter eggs and bunny rabbits with the tradition of the Easter Sunday service on the first day of the week.
 The sacredness of what they call 'Easter Sunday' is on a different date than the Passover that began centuries earlier pertaining to Nimrod, Semiramis and Tammuz.

 Christ is Lord of the Sabbath and there is no scriptural evidence that God deemed Sunday as sacred as the pagans do.

 The reality for the followers of Christ is that our Saviour was born in the fall, not at Christmas time.
 He died on a pagan Roman cross for our sins and rose again on the third day.
 It was not at Easter time, but during the Passover.
 The origins of Christmas and Easter are indisputably pagan in origin, but the modern church does not question these facts.
-When they confronted with them, they believe that they can 'sanctify' their behaviours as worship to God through his Son.
+When they confronted with them, they believe that they can 'sanctify' their behaviours as worship to God.
 You will find nowhere in Scripture where God sanctifies the Sabbath, feasts and celebrations with pagan counterfeits.

 The believe that the death and resurrection of Christ from Good Friday to Easter Sunday morning is true makes Christ out to be a liar.

 Did not Christ state,

 For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth. – Matthew 12:40